CleezyITP/CleezyITP.github.io/README.md

 # CleezyITP.github.io

-a collection of accessibility-related workshops and lessons
+A collection of accessibility-related workshops and lessons

 <ul>
 <li href="https://cleezyitp.github.io/AccessibleCodeExamples"><a>Accessible Code Examples</a></li>